-Blair Moss, Executive Director
+Blair Moss, Chief Executive Officer

 A proud graduate of Cal Poly San Luis Obispo with focus on planning events and weddings, never did she dream she would dedicate her work to helping those in need.
 While in San Diego planning private and large scale sporting events at Qualcomm Stadium, Blair felt called to help the people of San Diego who were living in tents on the streets.
 Inspired by the growing work that was already taking place in downtown San Diego, she reached out to Father Joe’s Villages.
 Father Joe Caroll, President Emeritus of Father Joe’s Villages in San Diego, was an inspirational mentor.
 Blair devoted six years of her career to helping Father Joe fundraise to clothe, shelter, educate and provide care for the homeless in San Diego (Father Joe’s Villages) and Coachella Valley (Martha’s Village and Kitchen).

 She continues to engage in the community, an active Parishioner at Sacred Heart Church and serves on the Parent Board at Sacred Heart School in Palm Desert where her two young boys attend.